-Check your first-aid kits regularly, at least every three months, to be sure the flashlight batteries work and to replace supplies that have expired.
+Check your first-aid kits regularly to be sure the flashlight batteries work and to replace supplies that have expired or been used up.

 Consider taking a first-aid course through the American Red Cross.
 Contact your local chapter for information on classes.

 Prepare children for medical emergencies in age-appropriate ways.
 The American Red Cross offers a number of helpful resources, including classes designed to help children understand and use first-aid techniques.

 - How to prevent medical emergencies.
 American College of Emergency Physicians. http://www.emergencycareforyou.org/EmergencyManual/HowToPreventMedicalEmergencies/Default.aspx?id=144&terms=first+aid+kit.
 Accessed Feb.
 18, 2015.